sepkamal/STAT545-hw-Kamal-Sepehr/Hw05/HW05_factor_figure_management.md

 I had never written a function in R before, but after a bit of time on google I manged to figure it out.
 At first I tried to save the graph as an object, but that didn't work (don't think it's possible to do this).
 Then I thought a function might work.
 It was super helpful because I didn't want to copy and paste a massive block of code over and over.
 I found [this page](https://www.statmethods.net/management/userfunctions.html) helpful for how to write a function.

 I was also very confused when playing around with arrange().
 I thought I was doing something wrong, but it turned out it was working properly from the beginning.
 It's just that arrange() does not directly effect the display order for items in a plot.
 I was able to understand this by examining the effect of arrange() on a datatable and also when piping into head().

+Also kids, don't finsih your stats homowork mere minutes before it's due.
+I almost crashed R and deleted the my Rproject, freaked out, but just mangaged to fix it in time... :thumbsup: